g0dEngineer/ARIA_DIO_AI_RESEARCH/README.md

 ![image](https://github.com/g0dEngineer/Dio-Le-Automobile-Ai-Research/blob/main/module%203/RESULT_0.png)

+The future of automated/Ai based car design is exciting, even seeing my simple experiment below.

 Configuring and using an open source Artificial Intelligence library for auto painting (that was not explicitly trained on car painting), I somewhat quickly experimented with vehicle painting/shading.

-Results were surprising, the Ai being able to shade/paint sketches of vehicles, in seconds, without seeming to have been trained explicitly on the task of sketching vehicles.
+Results were surprising, the Ai being able to shade/paint sketches of vehicles, in seconds, without seeming to have been trained explicitly on the task of shading/painting vehicles.

 https://github.com/g0dEngineer/Dio-Le-Automobile-Ai-Research/blob/main/module%203/README.md